How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Introduction

-Neural population models that maintain a link to biophysical properties can be obtained through mean-field modeling~\cite{Ama72,GerKis14,DecJir08,FauTou09,elBDes09,LaC22,Ock23}, where the macroscopic or mesoscopic dynamics is analytically derived from a microscopic model.
-The resulting mean-field models are amenable to mathematical analysis~\cite{BruHak99,Ger00,MonPaz15,SchLoe23} or may enable efficient and accurate simulations of large spiking neural networks~\cite{NykTra00,CaiIye16,SchDeg17,AugLad17}. \blau{ In current mean-field models, however, the treatment of fluctuations is typically based on the (implicit) assumptions of} either infinitely large network size or homogeneous, full (all-to-all) connectivity.
-These assumptions are often not applicable to biologically realistic recurrent neural networks.
-For example, in rat barrel cortex, the number of neurons per cell type in a given layer of a column has been counted to be on the order of $N\sim 100$ to $N\sim 1000$ neurons per cell type~\cite{LefTom09} -- a population size for which finite-size fluctuations cannot be neglected.
-Furthermore, the local connection probabilities $p$ in mouse visual cortex vary on a wide range ($0\lesssim p\lesssim 0.7$) with low average ($p\sim 0.1$) and larger connection probabilities ($p\sim 0.5$) for similarly tuned neurons~\cite{KoHof11}.
+Both assumptions--homogeneous full connectivity ignoring quenched variability and infinite network size ignoring fluctuations--are severe limitations for describing biologically realistic, recurrent neural networks.} For example, rat barrel cortex contains only on the order of $N\sim 100$ to $N\sim 1000$ neurons per cell type per layer \cite{LefTom09} -- a population size for which finite-size fluctuations \rot{can be significant, as shown in computational models \cite{ComBru00,MazFon15,GigDec15,SchDeg17,SchGer20, PieSch22}}.
+Furthermore, the local connection probabilities $p$ in mouse visual cortex vary on a wide range ($0\lesssim p\lesssim 0.7$) with low average ($p\sim 0.1$) and larger connection probabilities ($p\sim 0.5$) for similarly tuned neurons~\cite{KoHof11}. \rot{How such pronounced deviations from fully connected networks ($p=1$) affect the mesoscopic dynamics of finite-size neural populations is still poorly understood.}

-Both finite network sizes and connection probabilities $<1$ cause intrinsically generated (endogenous) fluctuations of the recurrent, synaptic input currents, and may thus strongly affect the nonlinear population dynamics.
-However, their distinct and combined effects are still poorly understood.
-Moreover, these intrinsic fluctuations act as multiplicative noise whose strength increases with population firing rates.
-On the other hand, neural variability in the cortex often decreases upon stimulation \cite{ChuByr10} -- a phenomenon that could be explained, among others, with a model, where variability is generated by an external, additive noise \cite{HenAhm18}.
-To clarify the role of intrinsic fluctuations for such cortical phenomena under biologically realistic neuron numbers and connection probabilities requires a mean-field model that accounts for these different origins of fluctuations.
+\rot{Both finite population size ($N<\infty$) and quenched random connectivity (e.g.~$p<1$)} cause intrinsically generated (endogenous) fluctuations of the recurrent, synaptic input currents. \rot{These intrinsic fluctuations} act as multiplicative noise whose strength increases with population firing rates.
+On the other hand, neural variability in the cortex often decreases upon stimulation \cite{ChuByr10} -- a phenomenon that could be explained, among others, with a model where variability is generated by an external, additive noise \cite{HenAhm18}.
+To clarify the role of intrinsic fluctuations for such cortical phenomena under biologically realistic neuron numbers and connection probabilities requires a mean-field \rot{theory} that accounts for these different origins of fluctuations.